stepansnigirev/py-ws7/README.md

 - Mobile and desktop friendly webserver
 - Minimal python module to work with `wlmData.dll` library
-- Simple HTTP API to get data (for example with [requests](http://docs.python-requests.org/en/master/))
+- Simple HTTP API to get data (for example, with [requests](http://docs.python-requests.org/en/master/))
 - Flexible configuration
 - Javascript library to embed realtime wavelength value in your pages